Create an ERC20 contract

 @init function createSupply(owner: Address, supply: UInt256) var supply_state = State< UInt256 >("total_supply"); supply_state.set(supply); var balance_state = State< UInt256 >(owner); balance_state.set( supply ); endfunction

-The ERC20 contract provides three query functions:
+The ERC20 contract has three query functions:

-allowance.
 We will define

-balanceOf in this section and dicuss
+balanceOf in this section and discuss

-allowance in a section later on.
+allowance later on.

 balanceOf are straightforward to implement.
-Total supply queries the

 total_supply and returns it as a result: